 Whereas most ISL members generally rely on a three stage scale for classification of a lymphedematous limb, an increasing number recognize Stage 0 (or Ia) which refers to a latent or sub-clinical condition where swelling is not evident despite impaired lymph transport.
-It may exist months or vears before overt edema occurs (Stages I-III).
+It may exist months or years before overt edema occurs (Stages I-III).
 Stage I represents an early accumulation of fluid relatively high in protein content (e.g., in comparison with "venous" edema) which subsides with limb elevation.
 Pitting may occur.
 An increase in proliferating cells may also be seen.
 Stage II signifies that limb elevation alone rarely reduces tissue swelling and pitting is manifest.
-Late in Stage II, the limb may or may not pit as excess fat and fibrosis supervenes.
-Stage III encompasses lymphostatic elephantiasis where pitting can be absent and trophic skin changes such as acanthosis, further deposition of fat and fibrosis, and warty overgrowths have developed.
+Late in Stage II, the limb may or may not pit as tissue fibrosis supervenes.
+Stage III encompasses lymphostatic elephantiasis where pitting is absent and trophic skin changes such as acanthosis, fat deposits, and warty overgrowths develop.